biotorrents/documentation/docs/install.md

 The patched version is available at [biotorrents/ocelot](/biotorrents/ocelot).

-Then installed the dependencies like below.
+First installed the dependencies like below.
-Note that specific dependencies may differ on your system.
+The specific dependencies may differ on your system.

 ```shell
 apt install \